Here are six of the best hotels in Scotland for Christmas and Hogmanay

-The Gailes Hotel has put itself on the map as a wellness destination this year thanks to its new luxury spa.
-If you’re looking to celebrate with family, friends or colleagues this month, Gailes’ Party Nights might be perfect for you.
+The Gailes Hotel has put itself on the map as a wellness destination thanks to its luxury spa.
+If you’re looking to celebrate with family, friends or colleagues this Christmas, Gailes’ Party Nights might be perfect for you.

-Prices start at £39.95, including three-course meal and entertainment, and guests can make a night of it by receiving 15% discount on overnight accommodation at the hotel.
-Book in for 4, 10, 17 or 18 December.
+Prices start at £39.50, including three-course meal and entertainment, and guests can make a night of it by receiving 15% discount on overnight accommodation at the hotel.
+Book in for 2nd, 3rd, 10th and 16th of December.

 A five-star hotel boasting all the bells and whistles you might need at Christmas, Glenapp transforms into a winter wonderland for the festive season, a role it plays well, shrouded as it is in charming woodland.